-Trump 'tried to sack Russia inquiry chief'
+Trump denies trying to fire Mueller

-Trump-Russia inquiry: Trump 'tried to fire Robert Mueller'
+Trump-Russia inquiry: President denies trying to fire Robert Mueller

-US President Donald Trump ordered the firing of special counsel Robert Mueller last June, only to back down when his own White House lawyer threatened to resign, US media claim.
+US President Donald Trump has described as "fake news" a report that he ordered the firing of special counsel Robert Mueller last June, but backed down when his own lawyer threatened to resign.

-White House counsel Donald McGahn said the sacking would have a "catastrophic effect" on the presidency, the New York Times reports.
+White House counsel Donald McGahn said the sacking would have a "catastrophic effect" on the presidency, the New York Times reported.

-Mr Mueller is leading an inquiry into whether the Trump campaign colluded with Russia to influence the election.
+Mr Mueller is leading an inquiry into possible Trump campaign collusion with Russia to influence the US election.

 Both Moscow and Mr Trump deny this.